fwieland/web-developer/giphyapi/README.md

   **To make this Possible**
-I used HTML to mark up the page
+I used HTML to mark up the page.
-CSS for additional styling
+CSS for additional styling.
-Bootstrap for header and positioning properties JavaScript to connect the search bar to giphy, to make it functional.
+Bootstrap for header and positioning properties.
+JavaScript to connect the search bar to giphy, to make it functional.
-  -inserts a div to place the returned api search jQuery to make the old search disappear and entered text to disappear in search bar
+  JS inserts a div to place the returned api search.
+jQuery to make the old search disappear, and entered text to disappear in search bar

   **Future Improvements**